grycap/im/doc/source/manual.rst

 * `PyYAML <http://pyyaml.org/>`_, a YAML parser.
 * `SOAPpy <http://pywebsvcs.sourceforge.net/>`_, a full-featured SOAP library (we know it is not actively supported by upstream anymore).
+* `Netaddr <http://pythonhosted.org/netaddr//>`_, A Python library for representing and manipulating network addresses.

 Also, IM uses `Ansible <http://www.ansible.com>`_ (1.4.2 or later) to configure the infrastructure nodes.